Mike Gandolfi

 Mike Gandolfi was born on January 31, 1962, in San Diego, California.
-He is 5' 8" and 150 pounds with brown hair and hazel eyes.
 His grandfather was a Pearl Harbor survivor and years later, he worked on Operation Wigwam and Operation Redwing, which were nuclear tests conducted by the United States military in the Pacific.

 His parents were the first couple married at All Hallows Catholic Church in La Jolla, California.
 Gandolfi was born a Roman Catholic.

 When he was in the 10th grade, his high school put on the musical Guys and Dolls.
 He played one of the gamblers in Nathan Detroit's clan.
 Casey Nicholaw, the student who choreographed the show and played Nicely-Nicely Johnson, went on to become a prominent theatre choreographer and stage actor.
 He was nominated for Tony Awards for choreographing Spamalot, The Drowsy Chaperone, and The Book of Mormon, and won a Tony for co-directing The Book of Mormon.

 Mike Gandolfi has a bachelor's degree in comparative literature from San Diego State University.
 He has taken classes at the Magic Castle in Hollywood.
 He was accepted to a graduate program to receive a Master of Library and Information Science (MLIS) degree, but decided to take improv classes instead.

 While in college one December, he worked as a "seasonal employee" at Toys 'R Us.
 A co-worker of his claimed to be the basis for Jeff Spicoli in Fast Times at Ridgemont High.